Celebrating Heritage British Food & Cooking

 Cumberland Sausages:

-Absorbed into Cumbria in 1974, Cumberland as a county no longer exists.
-Sandwiched between Lancashire in the south, Scotland in the north and facing the Irish sea, it contained the Lake District, one of the most picturesque areas of the UK.
+Sandwiched between Lancashire in the south, Scotland in the north and facing west to the Irish Sea, it contained the Lake District, one of the most picturesque areas of the UK.

 Since being granted Protected Geographical Indication (PGI) status in 2011, Cumberlands are a treasure of the British sausage industry.
 This helps to protect their heritage and authenticity in a world of fake sausages from overseas.